johnshopkins/mindbreeze-example/README.md

 1. __Add a query__: add the `q` query string parameter with your given query.
 Example: http://localhost:8080/?q=science
 1. __Add a source constraint__: add the `source` query string parameter and give it a value of either `hub`, `gazette`, or `magazine`.
 Example: http://localhost:8080/?q=science&source=gazette
 1. __Paginate__: use the 'PREV' and 'NEXT' links at the bottom of the page
-1. __See POST body__: Uncomment line 111 of functions.php to see a print out of the POST body